SEB-9-BH/captains-log/README.md

 ### Layout
 1. use static files and Layout to add styling to each page and make the pages look beautiful.

+### Data
+1. move your mongoose connection code into it's own file and import it into the server

 ### Bonuses
 1. The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs